improving-ottawa/rust-mvp/README.md

 Concrete (demo) implementations of actuators are held in directories with names starting with `actuator_`.
 Those crates are binary crates which can be containerized and run on a container runtime like Docker.

+### device

+This is a library crate holding logic common to any mDNS device on the network.

 ### controller

 This is a binary crate which provides a concrete implementation of a _controller_, including all of its domain and communication logic.
 In this demo, there is only a single controller, which acts as the "hub" in this IoT system.